seriema/angular-apimock/README.md

     });
 ````

 This means that in regular operation you'll call `/api/people/pikachu` as you'd expect.
-But if the API is down for some reason, or it's not even finished, and you want to work on the frontend, then just add `?offline=true` to the URL _in the browser_ (the idea is that you _don't_ change you JS) and it will instead do a request to `/offline_data/people/pikachu.get.json`.
+But if the API is down for some reason, or it's not even finished, and you want to work on the frontend, then just add `?apimock=true` to the URL _in the browser_ (the idea is that you _don't_ change you JS) and it will instead do a request to `/mock_data/people/pikachu.get.json`.